 Freeport-McMoRan Inc. (NYSE: FCX)

-Keep an eye on copper; it's going to have a big year.
+Keep an eye on copper; it will be having a big year.

 Before we part, we'd like to extend a sincere thank-you for joining us at Wealth Daily.
 We look forward to providing you with valuable investment research and commentary during your subscription.
-Our core philosophy is that the more you know, the better you'll be able to take advantage of that knowledge and expand your wealth.
-We'll continue to share our insights on how you can boost your portfolio with flexible and safe investments.
+Our core philosophy is that the more you know, the better you'll be able to take advantage of that knowledge to expand your wealth.
+We'll continue sharing our insights on how to boost your portfolio with flexible and safe investments.